Introduction to the EMIR Clearing requirements

 EMIR clearing categories

-You are a category 1 counterparty when you are a clearing member of at least one central counterparty (CCP) which is authorised or recognised under EMIR to clear one or more classes of derivatives which are subject to the RTS, provided your clearing membership allows you to clear one or more of those classes of derivatives.
+You are a category 1 counterparty when you are a clearing member of at least one central counterparty (CCP) which is authorised or recognised under EMIR to clear one or more classes of derivatives which are subject to the clearing obligation, provided your clearing membership allows you to clear one or more of those classes of derivatives.

 You are a category 2 counterparty when you are:

-- a Financial Counterparty not included in Category 1 and belonging to a group whose aggregate month-end average notional amount of uncleared derivatives is above EUR 8 billion for the 3-month period comprised between 1 January 2016 and 31 March 2016; or
+- a Financial Counterparty not included in Category 1 and belonging to a group whose aggregate month-end average notional amount of uncleared derivatives was above EUR 8 billion for the 3-month period comprised between 1 January 2016 and 31 March 2016; or

-- an Alternative Investment Fund (AIF) that is an NFC+, not included in Category 1 and belonging to a group whose aggregate month-end average notional amount of uncleared derivatives is above EUR 8 billion for the 3-month period comprised between 1 January 2016 and 31 March 2016.
+- an Alternative Investment Fund (AIF) that is an NFC+, not included in Category 1 and belonging to a group whose aggregate month-end average notional amount of uncleared derivatives was above EUR 8 billion for the 3-month period comprised between 1 January 2016 and 31 March 2016.

 You are a category 3 counterparty when you are: